MaxAkito/MBTL-Community-Patch/README.md

 #### Command list (cmddef.ini)

-The command list is fairly simpke.
+The command list is fairly simple.
 There is however still a character limit to adhere to.
 An approximate character limit is around 40-45, but keeping under 40 is recommended.

 #### Battle voices (stringfile_battlevoice.xml)